Identity Fraud Can Happen Any Time...Even At Work

 There are plenty of ways, but here are a few popular methods:

+This might be the easiest way criminals steal sensitive data.
+Especially post COVID, when remote work has begun to travel to the coffee shops.
 Hackers can pick up credentials via public Wi-Fi and public PCs.
-With SMS services like the one we offer here at Centre Technologies, networking devices automatically get network security management- which provides defense against public wifi hacking attempts.
+However, with the right solutions in place, networking devices automatically get network security management- which provides defense against public Wi-Fi hacking attempts. - Phishing

-A process that involves your credit card data being stolen when your credit card is swiped at a standard ATM or credit card terminal.
-Another benefit of Centre's SMS service includes On-Demand CISO consulting for implementing best practices for security, incliding POS and card terminals to avoid this very hacking method.
+Do you have a company credit card?
+Do your employees?
+Maybe your ears just perked up.
+Card skimming is a process that involves your credit card data being stolen when your credit card is swiped at a standard ATM or credit card terminal.
+Regardless of whether or not you trust your employee with that card, can you trust the card terminal they're swiping their card through?
+A benefit to our solution to this problem is On-Demand CISO consulting for implementing best practices for security, including POS and card terminals to avoid this easy-to-do hacking method. - Disposal of Equipment

 What do you do if your identity is stolen?